Severson-Group/AMDC-Firmware/ip_repo/amdc_motherboard_1.0/README.md

 # IP: `amdc_motherboard_1.0`

-This IP core is a driver for the [SensorCard platform motherboard](https://github.com/Severson-Group/SensorCard/tree/develop/Motherboard).
+This IP core is a driver for the [AMDS platform mainboard](https://github.com/Severson-Group/AMDS/tree/develop/Mainboard).

 ## Features